Financials, energy stocks boost Indian shares

 Wall Street’s main indexes closed higher on Wednesday, ahead of U.S. payrolls data later this week, while broader Asian markets on Thursday were trading a touch below a three-month high hit recently.

-In domestic trading, financials lifted the Nifty 50 index, with the Nifty Bank Index (.NSEBANK) rising 0.36% and the Nifty Private Bank Index (.NIFPVTBNK) adding 0.41%.
+In domestic trading, financials lifted the Nifty 50 index, with the Nifty Bank Index rising 0.36% and the Nifty Private Bank Index adding 0.41%.

-The Nifty energy index (.NIFTYENR) was up 0.52%, with Reliance Industries Ltd (RELI.NS) and Oil and Natural Gas Corporation Ltd (ONGC.NS) rising 0.6% and 2.9%, respectively.
+The Nifty energy index was up 0.52%, with Reliance Industries Ltd and Oil and Natural Gas Corporation Ltd rising 0.6% and 2.9%, respectively.

 Our Standards: The Thomson Reuters Trust Principles.